 This is an illustration of a citizen's tax return.
-Good citizens can support the common good at each level of government.
 Paying taxes is one way to help the government improve society for its citizens.
 Federal taxes help pay for military defense, health care programs, and protecting national landmarks.
 State taxes help pay for education, highways, environmental protection programs.
-Local taxes help pay for things like roads, police and fire protection, local parks, and animal shelters
+Local taxes help pay for things like roads, police and fire protection, local parks, and animal shelters.